 A perimeter firewall protects your router, the entrance point to your local network.
-Its protection mechanism is dedicated to secure not only your work equipment, but your Internet–connected home equipment as well.
+Its protection mechanism secures not only your work equipment, but your Internet-connected home equipment as well.

 Perimeter firewalls (or smart firewalls) for your home environment not only keep outsiders away from your local network but also provide additional layers of security for devices communicating outbound.
 CUJO AI has been working in this area and improving home security for years, but your telecom might have other protection choices – use them.

 When it comes to antimalware solutions, they have been overlooked for the past several years.
-Still, your work laptop or computer most likely have one installed and updated, with periodic scans enabled.
-Your task is to ensure that your personal equipment has it too.
+Still, your work laptop or computer must have one installed and updated, with periodic scans enabled.
+Ensure remote workers understand it is their task to ensure that their personal equipment is protected too.

-One infected home device can cause real harm attempting to infect other devices or leaking out your private data.
+One infected home device can cause real harm attempting to infect other devices or leak business data.

 Make sure to protect your own equipment; your work equipment might already be cared for by your IT department.